London: Leisure and entertainment

-There is a variety of annual events, beginning with the relatively new New Year's Day Parade, a fireworks display at the London Eye; the world's second largest street party, the Notting Hill Carnival, is held on the late August Bank Holiday each year.
-Traditional parades include November's Lord Mayor's Show, a centuries-old event celebrating the annual appointment of a new Lord Mayor of the City of London with a procession along the streets of the city, and June's Trooping the Colour, a formal military pageant, which culminates with a flypast over London, performed by regiments of the Commonwealth and British armies to celebrate the King's Official Birthday.
-The Boishakhi Mela is a Bengali New Year festival celebrated by the British Bangladeshi community.
-It is the largest open-air Asian festival in Europe.
-After the Notting Hill Carnival, it is the second-largest street festival in the United Kingdom attracting over 80,000 visitors.
-First held in 1862, the RHS Chelsea Flower Show (run by the Royal Horticultural Society) takes place in May every year.
+Annual events begin with the New Year's Day Parade and a fireworks display at the London Eye.
+The world's second largest street party, the Notting Hill Carnival, is held on the late August Bank Holiday each year.
+Traditional parades include November's Lord Mayor's Show celebrating the appointment of a new Lord Mayor, while June's Trooping the Colour, a formal military pageant and flypast, celebrates the King's Official Birthday.
+The Boishakhi Mela, the largest open-air Asian festival in Europe, celebrates the Bengali New Year.
+First held in 1862, the RHS Chelsea Flower Show (run by the Royal Horticultural Society) takes place in May.